JackWalpole/splitwavepy/docs/tutorial.rst

 - *width* of the window,
 - *tukey* (optional) fraction of window to cosine taper (from 0 to 1).

-You don't *need* to set the *Window*, the code will make a guess for you (and the guess is designed to be about right for the synthetic case), but in general this guess could be wildly inappropriate, so it's best to set the *Window* yourself.
+You don't *need* to set the *Window*, the code will make a guess for you (and the guess is designed to be about right for the synthetic case), but in general this guess could be wildly inappropriate, so it's best to keep a close eye and set it yourself.

 .. .. autoclass:: splitwavepy.core.window.Window